cpen333/cpen333.github.io/_labs/multithread.md

 ![circle in square]({{site.url}}/assets/labs/multithread/circle_in_square.png)

 The area of the unit circle is simply $$\pi$$.
-Surround this with a bounding square with side-lengths 2, which has an area of 4.
+Surround this with a bounding square.
+The square has side-lenghts 2 and an area of 4.
 If we were to randomly generate samples inside the square region [-1,1]x[-1,1], we would expect that the points would fall inside or on the unit circle with a probability of $$p=\pi/4$$, the ratio of the two areas.
 If a random sample falls within the circle, we call that a *hit*.
 If it falls outside the circle, we call that a *miss*.
 All we need to do now is generate samples within the square region, count the fraction of hits, and multiply by four to recover the estimate of $$\pi$$.

 Create a new source file called `pi.cpp`, or download the template provided on [GitHub](https://github.com/cpen333/lab2).
 First, create a single-threaded method that estimates the value of PI.
 The layout of the file should look something like the following: